 Alex looks a bit like a pair of neckband-style sports headphones, with the two squeezable and stretchable legs siting on the outside of the ear.
 Around the back where the sensor case lives, and gives Alex the smarts to accurately detect the position of the head and neck to identify bad posture.
 You should then feel a gentle vibrating alert to remind you to stop the slouching.

 Read this: Alex posture tracker first look

 The Alex companion coaching app will let you set time windows when you'd like posture to be good.
 You can also customise the frequency and intensity of alerts as well to give you a more purposeful nudge to sit up straight on more regular basis.
 You can store up to 4 weeks of posture data on the device with all of your posture progress stored in the cloud so you have a record of everything right from the start.

 It's anything but discreet if worn with, say, a bikini – in fact, it looks like you could replicate the system to some degree by simply sticking a lollipop to your back – but in many respects a method like this could be arguably more reliable than the majority of other posture sensors.
-The UpRight is fitted with two sensors that help correct posture by vibrating at the first sign of a slouch, and can also be used with or without the accompanying Android and iOS app.
+The device is fitted with two sensors that help correct posture by vibrating at the first sign of a slouch, and can also be used with or without the accompanying Android and iOS app.